Resources for students

 Student interviews with the PTUA

-We are sorry, but due to a lack of resources and a large number of enquiries, we can no longer accommodate queries from students, with the exception of those studying tertiary-level journalism.
+The PTUA is staffed entirely by volunteers.
+We are sorry, but due to a lack of resources we cannot accommodate queries from students, with the exception of written questions from those studying tertiary-level journalism.
+All responses will be via email.

 You are welcome to use any of the material on our web site in your assignment.
 Please use the search box in the top-left to find the topic you are interested in, and take a look particularly at the following pages:

-Please note that older archival material on the web site may no longer be relevant.
+Please note that some older archival material on the web site may no longer be relevant.

-Tertiary-level journalism students only may email students (at) ptua.org.au with questions.
+Tertiary-level journalism students only may email students (at) ptua.org.au with written questions.
+Questions should be specific, and should ask for the PTUA’s opinion, rather than inquiring about facts which can be independently researched.
 While we will attempt to answer enquiries in a timely manner, you should allow up to a week for a response.

-Please note that requests to speak to particular PTUA officers cannot normally be accommodated, and you should bear that in mind when formulating your questions.
+Please note that requests to contact particular PTUA officers cannot normally be accommodated, and you should bear that in mind when formulating your questions.